Distributed Computation for Marginal Likelihood based Model Choice: Additional details on the models and simulations

 \subsection{Gaussian toy model}

 We use a synthetic Gaussian setting (linear model with 17 covariates, a log Normal prior on the variance term leading to a non-conjugate model).
 The true model $(\#6)$ contains all features, the other models omit one relevant variable each.
 High correlation of the features $(0.9)$ makes model choice difficult.
+The true parameters of the model are simulated from a normal distribution with varying mean and variance.
+The exact details are availabe in \url{https://github.com/alexanderbuchholz/distbayesianmc/blob/master/R/f_load_data.R#L61}.
 Figure \ref{fig:approx_error_gaussian} illustrates that the contribution of the product of normals (left plot) is rather low and the error is reasonably small (right plot).
 Figure \ref{fig:log_evidence_gaussian} shows again the presence of a downward bias when the number of splits increases, but this bias does not affect the ordering of the estimated marginal likelihoods.